tamirwaleed/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory 10-back moves to the previous dir
-11-lists shows files in current,parent and /boot in long formats and includeds hidden files
+11-lists shows files in current,parent and /boot in long formats and includeds hidden files 12-file_type shows the type of iamafile in the directory /tmp/